 You can grease or line a mixing bowl with flour and use it for a proofing container.
-To prevent the dough sticking to the mixing bowl, you may want to line it with a clean cloth and dusting with flour.
+To prevent the dough from sticking to the mixing bowl, you may want to line it with a clean cloth and dust with flour.

 If it’s good enough for the best bakery in the world then it’s probably wise to consider using a wicker basket to proof bread!
 The Poulin bakery uses wicker baskets to provide their unique shape to their Miche’s.
 You will have to use one with a cloth that won’t fray easily to protect it from sticking.

-You can use a colander covered with a dusted tea-towel or cloth to prevent the dough sticking to proof bread.
+You can use a colander covered with a dusted tea towel or cloth to prevent the dough from sticking to proof bread.
 A colander is a handy solution, especially if you have nothing else around!
-Expect the dough to spread out wide so it’s best to use collanders to proof large dough sizes.
+Expect the dough to spread out wide so it’s best to use colanders to proof large dough sizes.

 If you are wondering “can I use a bowl instead of a proofing basket?” then you’ll be pleased to know that, like a mixing bowl, a soup bowl can be used to support bread as it rises.
 Unless you have big bowls you are likely to be restricted to making small round cobs if you use this technique.